eshaq95/Text-Categorization-NLP-Newsgrouping/README.md

 BERT achieved the highest performance, closely followed by Multinomial Naive Bayes.
 CNN slightly outperformed LSTM, while all models struggled with closely related or overlapping topic classes.

-## Repository Structure
-- `data/`: Contains the dataset and data preparation scripts
-- `notebooks/`: Jupyter notebooks for data analysis and model implementation
-- `src/`: Source code for model implementations and utilities
-- `results/`: Output files, figures, and detailed result analysis
-- `requirements.txt`: List of required Python packages

 ## Usage
 1. Clone the repository
-2. Install the required packages: `pip install -r requirements.txt`
-3. Run the Jupyter notebooks in the `notebooks/` directory for step-by-step analysis and model implementation
+2. Run the Jupyter notebooks in the `notebooks/` directory for step-by-step analysis and model implementation

 ## Future Work
 - Further fine-tuning of models, especially BERT